Botox For Hyperhidrosis

 Chronically sweating in particular areas of the body can be uncomfortable and/or embarrassing for many men and women, frequently leading to feelings of self-consciousness in the workplace, social settings, or even intimate situations.
 Thankfully, individuals suffering from hyperhidrosis (excessive sweating) in the underarms can find a simple solution in the form of BOTOX® injections.

 In addition to its ability to smooth facial lines and wrinkles, BOTOX® can temporarily prevent chemical nerve signals from triggering sweat glands, helping to stop the production of perspiration in the targeted treatment region(s).
-Performed in-office by our Phoenix, Arizona Physicians Dr. Suze, Dannielli RN, and Sylvia RN, this quick and easy procedure can be an excellent option for anyone troubled by excessive sweating.
+Performed in-office by our Phoenix, Arizona Physicians and registered nurses, this quick and easy procedure can be an excellent option for anyone troubled by excessive sweating.

 What causes hyperhidrosis/excessive sweating?